 1) Identify what you need not what you want

-You’ve made the decision to buy a new car – fantastic!
+You’ve made the decision to buy a new vehicle – fantastic!
 Do you know what you’ll be using the car for?
 Is it just the daily commute to/from work?
 Will you be carpooling?
 Do you think you’ll give many people lifts?
 Do you live or work in an area where parking is difficult?
 Do you need power steering, parking sensors and a small car to really get into those tight spots?

 Take a minute to reflect on what you really need with the car – and not what you want.
 Everyone wants an expensive, flashy, two-seater – but is it practical for your lifestyle?